 What is your background?
 Describe your journey from first deciding you wanted to be an architect to now?

-What firm are you currently with and how long have you been there?
+What firm/organization are you currently with and how long have you been there?

-What have been some of your favorite/proudest projects to work on?
+What have been some of your favorite/proudest projects or career accomplishments?

 What have been some of the biggest challenges in your career and how did you overcome them?

-What advice do you have for an emerging professional?
+What advice do you have for an emerging professional in this profession?

 Why did you choose to get involved with AIA Colorado as a member, volunteer and now board member?